Saskatchewan Youth Parliament: Annual events

 SYP has four events each year, the biggest being the Annual Session in Regina, Saskatchewan.
 At Session the members take part in a number of activities, which include debate of resolutions in the Saskatchewan Legislature and cabinet elections.
 Session is also the opportunity for the organization to debate legislation that affects the operation of the organization, including the annual budget and the acts governing each cabinet portfolio.
 Session functions as SYP's annual general meeting, and outcomes of legislation debates are binding on the organization.

 The topics for debate are chosen by the members themselves at the event and are often related to topics that are of interest or are featured in the news.
 For example, switching to a nuclear-based energy system was a favourite debate resolution during the early 1990s.
 Other perennial topics include the death penalty, abortion, and the legalization of marijuana.

 The three other events held throughout the year take place in March, May and November.
 These are called "Minis" because each is held over a weekend is like a miniature Session.
 The location of the March and May minis vary each year, but tend to be either a North/South town or city or an East/West town or city.
 Mini debates are of resolutions and not SYP's legislation.

 The November Mini is typically held in Saskatoon and is the yearly Tri-Provincial event.
 Saskatchewan Youth Parliament invites the Youth Parliament of Manitoba and the Alberta Youth Parliament to join them in a weekend of debating.

 There are also Cabinet meetings held in January, July and September, as well as at each official event as a time for the Executive Council (Cabinet) to discuss the running of Saskatchewan Youth Parliament.
 There is also an annual Board meeting of the Chief Returning Officer, Premier and other board members, which includes a report from the Minister of Finance.

-List of premiers

-The following are the individuals who have been the Premier of Saskatchewan Youth Parliament and the year they served.